Steve is an award-winning writer, director, artistic director and CEO.

-He has been making theatre professionally for over 20 years and was Artistic Director of Soho Theatre from 2010-18.
+Steve is a freelance artist, consultant and CEO of PantoCo Ltd. He has worked in the creative industries for over 20 years and was Artistic Director of Soho Theatre from 2010-18.

-In 1996 his first play 97 – A play about the victims of the Hillsborough Tragedy was the story of his experience as an 11 year old boy attending the match that day.
+In 1996 his first play 97 – A play about the victims of the Hillsborough Tragedy was the story of his experience as an 11 year-old attending the match that day.

 Awards and Nominations